Definitions of Course Levels & Credit

 Evanston Township High School’s curriculum offers all students rigorous academic coursework that prepares them for college and career.
 Many courses allow students to earn regular or honors-level credit.

 Honors (H).
 Honors-level credit can be earned in 161 courses in all curricular areas except physical and wellness education.
 Students are taught the importance of effective effort and are encouraged to earn honors credit.
 Students who earn honors credit receive a 0.5 increase to their grade point value.
-While physical and wellness education courses are not offered for honors credit, all students are taught the importance of effective effort and high expectations.

 Advanced Placement (AP).
 ETHS offers 34 AP courses in the areas of career and technical education, computer science, English, fine arts, history/social science, math, science, and world languages.
-Advanced Placement courses are designed by the College Board to help introduce high school students to college-level academics, workload and expectations.
+Advanced Placement courses are designed by the College Board to help introduce high school students to college-level academics, workload, and expectations.
 Most students at ETHS have their first chance to take an AP class in their junior year.
 After completing an AP class, students are expected to take the AP exam offered by the College Board in that subject.
 Visit the AP Exam page for complete details.

 Students and parents are urged to read the AP course descriptions to understand the level of work expected.
 In addition, they are encouraged to seek advice from teachers, counselors, and department chairs about which AP classes would be the best fit with their high school program and their college and career plans.
 Advanced Placement courses are marked with the symbol Ⓐ in the Course Selection Guide.
 For more information about AP courses, visit the ETHS Advanced Placement website or contact the ETHS Recruitment & Retention Manager at email@example.com.

 NCAA Eligibility Courses.
-The NCAA (National Collegiate Athletic Association) approves certain courses for establishing initial eligibility of student-athletes.
+The NCAA (National Collegiate Athletic Association) approves certain courses for establishing the initial eligibility of student-athletes.
 Only courses marked with the symbol Ⓝ are NCAA Division I or II approved core courses.

 Northwestern University College Credit.
 Students who have exhausted all of the available accelerated courses in an academic area at ETHS may take advanced courses for college credit at Northwestern University through a special scholarship program.
 Eligible students must have an overall 3.0 GPA.
 Students must obtain permission from the Assistant Superintendent for Curriculum and Instruction for Northwestern Scholarship courses.
 For more information, students and parents should contact the Assistant Superintendent for Curriculum and Instruction in the winter when selecting courses.